ctn-waterloo/website/ctn_waterloo/content/courses/cogsci-300/cogsci-300-final-essay-topics.md

 20. Emergent conscious behaviour in humans, animals and machines
 21. Appreciation of beauty in humans, animals, and machines
 22. Language acquisition in humans, animals, and machines
+23. The emergence of communication systems in ants, humans, artificial intelligence